Society of Diagnostic Medical Sonography

-The SDMS is a nonprofit, professional association representing over 27,500 sonographers and sonography student members.
-SDMS members can be found in all fifty U.S. states and forty-eight countries.
-The SDMS provides its membership with a comprehensive array of continuing medical education activities, information, and products reflecting all of the sonography specialty areas including:
+The Society of Diagnostic Medical Sonography (SDMS) is a nonprofit professional association, representing over 24,000 sonographers and sonography student members across all fifty U.S. states and forty-eight countries, as of 2022.
+SDMS hosts an annual conference for sonographers and publishes a bi-monthly journal, the Journal of Diagnostic Medical Sonography.
+The SDMS provides its membership with a comprehensive array of continuing medical education activities, information, and products reflecting all of the sonography specialty areas, including: